Information about the support available for people affected by the Grenfell Tower fire on 14 June 2017.

 - Every household whose home has been destroyed as a result of the fire will receive a guaranteed £5,500 minimum down payment from the fund.
 This will be made up of a £500 cash payment and £5,000 delivered through the Department of Work and Pensions into bank accounts or similar in a single payment;

-- The £500 cash payment has already begun to be made available to those affected and further payments are available immediately from the council at The Curve, No 10 Bard Road, Nottingdale, West London, W10 6TP, or from Monday 19 June through the Post Office in Portobello Road, as and when families need it;
+- The £500 cash payment has already begun to be made available to those affected and further payments are available immediately from the council at the Community Assistance Centre, No 10 Bard Road, Nottingdale, West London, W10 6TP, or from Monday 19 June through the Post Office in Portobello Road, as and when families need it;

 - alternatively you can contact Mr Phil Black, 0207 641 2678, Mr David Hodgkinson, 0207 641 8162; or you can speak to your police family liaison officer who will help you with the process;

-- The £5,000 payment will be available from Monday 19 June and support workers will assist households in accessing it - including those who do not have bank accounts;
+- The £5,000 payment has been available since Monday 19 June and support workers will assist households in accessing it - including those who do not have bank accounts;

 - The fund is also being made available to meet funeral costs, and to top up payments for those households with complex or additional needs.

-The fund will be kept under review and will increase if necessary.
+The fund is being kept under review and will increase if necessary.

 Benefit enquiry line